hmcts/azure-resource-locks/README.md

 ## Exempt from autolocking

-- In order to exempt from auto locking resource, you can use below tag on the resource group which will filter out the resource group from being auto locked by Enable-resource-locks pipeline.
+To avoid your resources from being auto locked, you can use the `exemptFromAutoLock` tag  on the resource group:
 ```bash
 exemptFromAutoLock = true
 ```